fed135/ha-store/README.md

 **HA-store** is:

-- Smart caching for 'hot' information (in-memory or using [redis-adapter](https://github.com/fed135/ha-redis-adapter))
+- Smart micro-caching for 'hot' information (in-memory or using [redis-adapter](https://github.com/fed135/ha-redis-adapter))
 - Loads of features (request dedupping, batching, retrying and circuit-breaking)
 - Insightful stats and [events](#Monitoring-and-events)
 - Lightweight and has **zero dependencies**